AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems/CreatingWillingnessToPayPredictionModel.md

 * Store initial player data as a vector of numbers.

-* Store the initial time that the player joined.
+* Store the prices when the player purchases an item.

 Below, we will show you how to create this: